digitalcredentials/sign-and-verify/README.md

 5. Run `npm run setup` or `yarn setup` and follow output deployment instructions (please use Node version 14 or higher)

 NOTE: `AUTH_TYPE` accepts the following values:
-- `OIDC_TOKEN`: retrieves email from `userinfo` endpoint using OIDC token and fetches matching credential
+- `oidc_token`: retrieves email from `userinfo` endpoint using OIDC token and fetches matching credential
-- `VP_CHALLENGE`: fetches credential with matching VP challenge
+- `vp_challenge`: fetches credential with matching VP challenge

 NOTE: the `DID_SEED` included as an example is just for your reference.
 Do not check in production did seeds, private keys, or the equivalent.